DarkMatterMatt/jfxrunner/README.md

 # jfxrunner

 Launcher for programs that don't bundle JavaFX

+## Compatibility

+Supports Java 8+ (tested with Java 8, Java 11, Java 14)

+If JavaFX is not found then [OpenJFX](https://openjfx.io/) 11.0.2 will be downloaded

-## Example usage:
+## Example usage

 Execute `my_program.jar` with command line arguments